-If you plan climbing Tofana di Rozes by following its normal route, here you have my first-hand report.
-I did it solo in the first week of July so this is a summer ascent report.
+If you plan on climbing Tofana di Rozes via its normal route, here is my first-hand report.
+I did it solo during the first week of July, so this is a summer ascent report.

-I would start from the end.
-Namely after climbing Tofana di Rozes, I was admiring the mountain from the Passo Falzarego (2117 m, 6945 ft), and it was a bit hard to believe that the same morning I was on its summit.
+I like to start from the end.
+Right after climbing Tofana di Rozes, I was admiring the mountain from the Passo Falzarego (2117 m, 6945 ft), and it was quite hard to believe that earlier that same morning I had been on its summit.

-See how it looked from this already high view point, the summit is a bit in the clouds.
-The road that you see below goes to Cortina d’Ampezzo.
+Here’s how it looked from this already quite high viewpoint; the summit is partly in the clouds.
+The road you can see below leads to Cortina d’Ampezzo.

 The mountain looks impressive from every side, and on a sunny day its summit looks white.
-But this is due to lots of lose rock and not because of snow, at least during the summer time.
+However, this is due to a large amount of loose rock and not to snow, at least during the summer.

 Access roads & coordinates

-Tofana di Rozes rises on the west side of Cortina d’Ampezzo and this is the closest town for supplies.
+Tofana di Rozes rises to the west of Cortina d’Ampezzo, and this is the closest town for supplies.
 The mountain belongs to the Dolomites, Province of Belluno, Veneto, Italy.

-This is the most popular of the three peaks in the Tofane group, the other two are Tofana di Mezzo (3244 m, 10,643 ft), and Tofana di Dentro (3238 m, 10,623 ft).
-So if you want to enjoy the summit in solitude, it is best to go very early and definitely avoid weekends.
+This is the most popular of the three peaks in the Tofane group, the other two being Tofana di Mezzo (3244 m, 10,643 ft), and Tofana di Dentro (3238 m, 10,623 ft).
+So if you want to enjoy the summit in solitude, it is best to start very early and to definitely avoid weekends.

-If you come from the direction of Cortina d’Ampezzo, it may be a bit tricky to get the road from the city.
-So follow the direction to Pocol and Falzarego pass.
-After Pocol, you will see the road to Dibona hut on the right.
+If you are coming from the direction of Cortina d’Ampezzo, finding the road out of the city can be a bit tricky.
+Therefore, follow the signs for Pocol and Falzarego pass.
+After Pocol, you will see the road to the Dibona hut on the right.
 At this point you are still in the woods.

 Tofana di Rozes numbers & details